|

 in History.

-The theater as well as The
+Today, the theater as well as the

-House Where Lincoln Died became a
+House where Lincoln Died are a National

-Historic Site, which you are welcome to visit.
+you are welcome to visit.

 JOHN WILKES BOOTH